 Snowmelt is a major factor contributing to spring freshet flooding.
 The quantity of snow is usually expressed in terms of its water equivalent in millimetres (mm).
 This information is used in flood forecasting and flood risk assessments.

-The LPRCA, in partnership with Water Survey of Canada, maintains streamflow recording stations located throughout the watershed.
+Water Survey of Canada maintains streamflow recording stations located throughout the watershed.
+These stream gauges are part of a monitoring network, managed by the Ontario Ministry of Natural Resources and Forestry and Environment and Climate Change Canada, on behalf of other interested parties, including conservation authorities.
 The information from the stream gauge recorders allows staff to monitor the progress of runoff events throughout the watershed to assist with both its flood forecasting and warning and low water response programs.

 Water Survey of Canada Water Level Stream Gauges (near real time data):

 - Big Otter Creek near Calton